What is bilirubin?

 The reference ranges for bilirubin are:

 When interpreting bilirubin results, higher than normal levels may indicate liver dysfunction, bile duct obstruction, hemolytic anemia, or other underlying health conditions.
 Elevated bilirubin levels, however, may be benign (harmless).
-According to a YouTube video by Dr. S. Miles, about 10% of the population may have Gilbert’s syndrome which is a benign elevation in bilirubin.
-Some studies even indicate that elevated bilirubin may have cardioprotective effects which could be due to its anti-oxidative properties.
+Some studies even indicate that elevated bilirubin may have cardioprotective effects which could be due to its anti-oxidative properties [1].

 Lower than normal bilirubin levels are less common but may suggest certain medications, genetic disorders, or conditions affecting red blood cell production.
 Additional testing may be required to confirm the diagnosis.
 Cleveland Clinic states that low levels of bilirubin generally aren’t a cause for concern.